jmsmistral/lorix/README.md

 ### Select columns

-Returns a DataFrame with the specified columns.
+`select(col1, col2, ...)` returns a new DataFrame with the specified columns.

 ```javascript
 let df = df1.select("colA", "colB");